Working Papers

 Religious Conflicts and Educational Outcomes in Nigeria

-(with Kayode Taiwo, Rose Camille Vincent)
+(with Kayode Taiwo, and Rose Camille Vincent)

-(with Ana Isabel Lopez Garcia)
+(with Ana Isabel Lopez Garcia and Juan Pablo Figueroa Mansur)